-School doors will officially open at 8:20 for parents to come in and prepare their children for the start of the school day.
-School begins promptly at 8:30 and the primary doors will be locked at 8:40.
-If you choose to take your child to Morning Care, there will be one staff member on duty from 8.00 a.m.
+• School doors will open at 8:20 for parents to come in and prepare their children for the start of the school day.
+School begins promptly at 8:30 and the front doors will be locked at 8:40.

 Late arrivals